 Summon a single Non-Sapient, Animate origami animal at your location.
 They last until they are destroyed They are controlled by the GM but will follow any commands you give.
 You may have at most one active at a time.

-Summon a single Hommuncli/Assistant at your location.
-They will last until they are destroyed.
-They are controlled by the GM but will follow any commands you give.
-You may have at most 1 minion active at a time.
+Summon the one and only Sapient Pack Piercing at your location.
+They last until they are destroyed They are controlled by you.
+You may have at most one minion active at a time.

 Exert your Mind and spend an Action.